NEC Acquires the Largest Danish IT Company, KMD

-NEC Corporation (NEC)(TOKYO:6701) today announced the acquisition of KMD Holding ApS, the holding company of KMD A/S (KMD), the largest Danish IT company.
+TOKYO, Dec 27, 2018 - (JCN Newswire) - NEC Corporation (TSE: 6701) today announced the acquisition of KMD Holding ApS, the holding company of KMD A/S (KMD), the largest Danish IT company.
 NEC is acquiring KMD for approximately 8 billion Danish Kroner (DKK) from Advent International, one of the world's largest and most experienced private equity investors.
 The acquisition is expected to be completed by the end of February 2019.

 NEC is a leader in the integration of IT and network technologies that benefit businesses and people around the world.
 This acquisition will accelerate NEC's global safety business, which it has positioned as a growth engine in its three-year medium-term management plan, the "Mid-term Management Plan 2020," and is promoting a shift towards service businesses that utilize horizontally deployable platforms.
 NEC is also expanding its business domain through the utilization of its advanced biometrics and artificial intelligence (AI) technologies to develop areas that include public safety, digital government and smart transportation.
 These initiatives are being implemented under the "NEC Safer Cities" program, which supports the realization of safe, secure, efficient and equal cities.